 Your general dentist or prosthodontist should talk with you about the best type of dentures for your oral health needs.
-They generally have an acrylic, gum-colored base that’s attached to a metal framework.
+Different types of dentures include:

 The advantages of dentures include:

 As with many dental procedures, dentures may take some time to get used to.

 The disadvantages of dentures include:

 Care for your dentures like your natural teeth.